pablisch/shop-manager-challenge/README.md

 # Shop Manager Project

-> This is a project for the Makers Academy course.
+This is a project for the Makers Academy course.
 It is a terminal app that allows a user to manage a shop database containing some items and orders.
-> I originally completed this solo challenge with a one-to-many relationship between items and orders as the project specification only required this.
-> I updated the project once complete to have a more satisfying many-to-many relationship between items and orders.

-> This is my first use of many to many tables and has not been fully integrated into the program.

-> What remains is to update the new order process so that it is possible to order more than one
-> item on a single order.
-> NOTE: the mechnaisms are there to have mulitple items on one order (order #2 already has) but
-> it is not yet possible to do this in app.rb.
-It is a fairly simple addition.
-> To be explored at a later date when I more time.

-> The program contains excess methods in the OrderRepository and ItemRepository classes.
-> These were implemented at the start of the project as part of my consilidation of the
-> week's learning.
-I considered deleting them but they will be useful for reference and
-> for improving this project, e.g. updating and deleting.

-> I note that the brief does not require more than basic functionality and a one-to-many
-> relationship.
-Any further coding was where it seemed helpful to my learning.
+It is possible to view all items and orders, and to create new items and orders.

 ## Getting Started